ShrreyaSingh/riscv-isac/docs/source/cgf.rst

 * **csr_comb**
     *This node is optional.*

     This node describes the *CSRs value combination coverpoints* for the covergroup.
 The values stored in the CSRs in CSR's register file are available for use to describe the coverpoints.
 All the *Machine level* and *Supervisor level* CSRs are evaluated in the coverpoints.
+If for a particular covergroup, the opcode node is present, then the CSR coverpoints are updated only if the opcode matches.
+If the opcode node isn't present in a covergroup, then it's updated for all the coverpoints in that covergroup.

      * **csrcomb-str**
             This string is interpreted as a valid python statement/expression which evaluates to a Boolean value.
 The variables available for use in the expression are as follows: